skysoft501/Anonymous-Messenger/README.md

 * Attachment: Send any file attachment of any format or size.
 No restrictions.

+* Anonymous Mailer has been, and is still hosted on a private, onion (Tor) Network for absolute privacy.
+Works best this way.

 # *Warning*

  For educational purposes only.
 This script is hosted on my website and it works perfectly.